 29 C.F.R.
 825.300(c)

-When a district has enough information to determine whether leave is being taken for an FMLA-qualifying reason, the district must notify the employee whether the leave will be designated as FMLA leave within five business days absent extenuating circumstances.
+When the employer has enough information to determine whether leave is being taken for an FMLA-qualifying reason, the employer must notify the employee whether the leave will be designated and will be counted as FMLA leave within five business days absent extenuating circumstances.
 Only one notice of designation is required for each FMLA-qualifying reason per applicable 12-month period, regardless of whether the leave taken due to the qualifying reason will be a continuous block of leave or intermittent or reduced schedule leave.
-If the employer determines that the leave will not be designated as FMLA-qualifying, the district must notify the employee of that determination.
+If the employer determines that the leave will not be designated as FMLA-qualifying, the employer must notify the employee of that determination.

 29 C.F.R.
 825.300(d)

-A district may retroactively designate leave as FMLA leave, with appropriate notice as described above at Designation Notice or with an appropriate designation notice to the employee, if the district's failure to timely designate leave does not cause harm or injury to the employee.
-In addition, a district and an employee may agree that leave will be retroactively designated as FMLA leave.
+An employer may retroactively designate leave as FMLA leave, with appropriate notice as described above at Designation Notice or with an appropriate designation notice to the employee, if the employer's failure to timely designate leave does not cause harm or injury to the employee.
+In addition, an employer and an employee may agree that leave will be retroactively designated as FMLA leave.
 29 C.F.R.
 825.301(d)

-An employee must provide at least 30 days' advance notice before FMLA leave is to begin if the need for leave is foreseeable based upon an expected birth, placement for adoption or foster care, or planned medical treatment for a serious health condition of the employee, a family member, or a planned medical treatment for a serious injury or illness of a covered servicemember.
+An employee must provide at least 30 days' advance notice before FMLA leave is to begin if the need for leave is foreseeable based upon an expected birth, placement for adoption or foster care, or planned medical treatment for a serious health condition of the employee or a family member, or a planned medical treatment for a serious injury or illness of a covered servicemember.
 If 30 days' notice is not practicable, the employee must give notice as soon as practicable.
 For leave due to a qualifying exigency, the employee must provide notice as soon as practicable regardless of how far in advance the leave is foreseeable.
 The form and content of the notice must comply with 29 C.F.R.
 825.302(c).

-When planning medical treatment, the employee must consult with the district and make a reasonable effort to schedule the treatment so as not to disrupt unduly the district's operations, subject to the approval of the health-care provider.
+When planning medical treatment, the employee must consult with the employer and make a reasonable effort to schedule the treatment so as not to disrupt unduly the employer's operations, subject to the approval of the health-care provider.

 29 C.F.R.
 825.302

-A district may require an employee to comply with its usual and customary notice and procedural requirements for requesting leave, absent unusual circumstances.
-If an employee does not comply with usual notice and procedural requirements, and no unusual circumstances justify the failure to comply, FMLA leave may be delayed or denied.
+An employer may require an employee to comply with the employer's usual and customary notice and procedural requirements for requesting leave, absent unusual circumstances.
+Where an employee does not comply with the employer's usual notice and procedural requirements, and no unusual circumstances justify the failure to comply, FMLA leave may be delayed or denied.
 29 C.F.R.
 825.302(d), .303(c)

 Certification of Leave

-A district may require that an employee's FMLA leave be supported by certification, as described below.
-The district must give notice of a requirement for certification each time certification is required.
-At the time the district requests certification, the district must advise the employee of the consequences of failure to provide adequate certification.
+An employer, including a college district, may require that an employee's FMLA leave be supported by certification, as described below.
+The employer must give notice of a requirement for certification each time certification is required.
+At the time the employer requests certification, the employer must advise the employee of the consequences of failure to provide adequate certification.
 29 U.S.C.
 2613; 29 C.F.R.
-825.305(a)
+825.305(a), (d)

-In most cases, a district should request certification at the time the employee gives notice of the need for leave or within five business days thereafter or, in the case of unforeseen leave, within five business days after the leave commences.
-The district may request certification at a later date if the district later has reason to question the appropriateness of the leave or its duration.
-The employee must provide the requested certification to the district within 15 calendar days after the district's request, unless it is not practicable under the particular circumstances to do so despite the employee's diligent, good faith efforts or the employer provides more than 15 days to return the certification.
+In most cases, the employer should request that an employee furnish certification at the time the employee gives notice of the need for leave or within five business days thereafter or, in the case of unforeseen leave, within five business days after the leave commences.
+The employer may request certification at a later date if the employer later has reason to question the appropriateness of the leave or its duration.
+The employee must provide the requested certification to the employer within 15 calendar days after the employer's request, unless it is not practicable under the particular circumstances to do so despite the employee's diligent, good faith efforts or the employer provides more than 15 days to return the certification.
 29 C.F.R.
 825.305(b)

 Incomplete or Insufficient Certification

-A district shall advise an employee if it finds a certification incomplete or insufficient and shall state in writing what additional information is necessary to make the certification complete and sufficient.
-The district must provide the employee with seven calendar days (unless not practicable under the particular circumstances despite the employee's diligent, good faith efforts) to cure any such deficiency.
+The employer shall advise an employee if it finds a certification incomplete or insufficient and shall state in writing what additional information is necessary to make the certification complete and sufficient.
+The employer must provide the employee with seven calendar days (unless not practicable under the particular circumstances despite the employee's diligent, good faith efforts) to cure any such deficiency.
 If the employee fails to provide the employer with a complete and sufficient certification, despite the opportunity to cure the certification, or fails to provide any certification, the employer may deny the taking of FMLA leave.

 Medical Certification of Serious Health Condition

-When leave is taken because of an employee's own serious health condition, or the serious health condition of a family member, a district may require the employee to obtain medical certification from a health-care provider that includes the information described at 29 C.F.R.
+When leave is taken because of an employee's own serious health condition, or the serious health condition of a family member, an employer may require the employee to obtain medical certification from a health-care provider that includes the information described at 29 C.F.R.
 825.306(a).
-An employer may use DOL optional form WH-380-E when the employee needs leave due to the employee's own serious health condition and optional form WH-380-F when the employee needs leave to care for a family member with a serious health condition.
-A district may not require information beyond that specified in the FMLA regulations.
+An employer may use DOL optional form WH-380E when the employee needs leave due to the employee's own serious health condition and optional form WH-380F when the employee needs leave to care for a family member with a serious health condition.
+An employer may not require information beyond that specified in the FMLA regulations.

-An employee may choose to comply with the certification requirement by providing the district with an authorization, release, or waiver allowing the district to communicate directly with the health-care provider, the employee may not be required to provide such an authorization, release, or waiver.
+While an employee may choose to comply with the certification requirement by providing the employer with an authorization, release, or waiver allowing the employer to communicate directly with the health-care provider, the employee may not be required to provide such an authorization, release, or waiver.

 29 C.F.R.
 825.306